mitul-s/paprback.co/README.md

 ## Reflection

-I've always wanted to push my development skills further, and complete a large project with a group of friends.
-This project taught me a ton about building from scratch and the number of decisions necessary to make to ensure it's scalable.
-We have a full Notion workspace filled with information on how we made product decisions and the offloading from design to frontend, building the gap between frontend and backend.
+I’ve started countless projects that I never finished, so I wanted to commit to building something I could be passionate about and see an attainable end goal.
+I gathered my friends PJ, a backend developer and Stephen, a talented designer and we got to work by deciding on what the DB Schema should like, the user stories + flow, and how do we differentiate from Goodreads.
+This was all documented on our Notion workspace.

+###### A little on the why Paprback was the idea
+Anyone that has used Goodreads can tell you it’s a pain, and there’s not much on the internet for avid readers.
+There’s a big opportunity for designing communities for authors + readers to connect, as well as encouraging book discovery.

+###### Challenges
+- I had no experience of building a backend, and it was initially difficult for me to communicate the goals with PJ
+- My React knowledge was extremely limited, and it meant learning + building at the same time
+- We were essentially building from scratch with no guidance from experienced creators
+- It wasn’t until late we realized that our backend isn’t scalable, we were too dependant on the Google Books API and were being rate limited
+- Book don’t have any standardized ID’s, even ISBNs are inconsistent and APIs become super complex

-I made tons of mistakes, and learned tons.
-As much as I'd love to take this project further, but I realized it's extremely complex to do as the sole front-end developer and also not necessarily worth the time.
-I'd like to continue learning, and there's a couple other projects I'd like to build.
+I made countless mistakes, but also learned a lot.
+Though I did want to give up, I stuck to my goal and pushed through to ensure the project was functional to a minimum.
+As a sole front-end developer with limited guidance, it’s difficult to continue with it.
+I figured I’d move onto a couple other projects I’d like to built with the newfound knowledge, and continue learning.

-Goodreads has always been a pain point and I figured it would be the time to consider building something new.
-We got to the shelves part, but there's many nuances and UX cues that can be significantly improved.

-Overall, I'm super happy I finally completed a project and learned so much in a short time.
-Excited to keep building.
+Overall, I’m glad I finally completed a project and learned so much in a short time.
+I’m excited to keep building.
 Here's a quick list of the React concepts I learned through this project.

 - Functional + Class Components, HOCs
 - Props vs State